moul/doc.cloud.online.net/scaleway/documentation/docs_internal/contents/user_browsing.md

 ####Login register user

-A register user arrive on scaleway.com and click signin button || A register user arrive on console.scaleway.com
+A register user arrive on hyperscale.com and click signin button || A register user arrive on console.hyperscale.com

 - User has to type a login
 - User has to type a password
 - User has to click the login button
-- User is redirect to the Scaleway console
+- User is redirect to the HyperScale console

 ####Server creation